zen-n/smove-relocations/readme.md

 - Use worker threads - allows for parallel execution, but would also allow for timeouts so we can return the best solution _currently_ found.
 Even for large numbers of bookings, we can find a better-than-random but non-optimal solution pretty quickly so it would be useful to return.
 - Deep cloning the object arrays eats up a lot of time, this data structure could be simplified
 - Filter non-unique bookings
-- The way the recursive function returns the solution is not intuitive
+- The way the recursive function "returns" the solution is not intuitive

+ #### Real world performance
+ Running on an old 2013 i5 MacBook, up to 11 bookings run in < 10 seconds and 12 bookings < 90 seconds.
+Higher numbers of bookings get impractically slow with the current implementation, but find a close-to-optimal solution within a few seconds.
+As an example, for 18 bookings it will find a solution for 3 relocations in < 10 seconds.
+It won't actually write this to file, but will print it out (because I haven't made it write each solution incrementally or implemented timeouts).